-Current and anticipated future market interest/demand in the High Wycombe South precincts from private developers / landowners, including reference to land assembly and delivery preferences.
+Current and anticipated future market interest/demand in the High Wycombe South precincts from private developers / landowners. including reference to land assembly and delivery preferences.

-- have engaged with landowners in this area and undertaken feasibility studies on several parcels. - The issue for this area is the low selling price point of future lots, particularly small lots, coupled with englobo price expectations of existing landowners. - The landowners are not being wholly unreasonable, however, many of them still have a value in mind from when the land was earmarked for Industrial. - The main issue is that most of the lots are 1ha in size and have a reasonable level of capital investment already (dwelling, sheds, walls, bores, etc), which puts the existing Rural Residential value roughly at the case of the state of the lots were 2ha, then the existing Rural Residential value would probably still be circa to the circa the state of the lots were shaded of
+- have engaged with landowners in this area and undertaken feasibility studies on several parcels. - The issue for this area is the low selling price point of future lots, particularly small lots, coupled with englobo price expectations of existing landowners. - The landowners are not being wholly unreasonable, however, many of them still have a value in mind from when the land was earmarked for Industrial. - The main issue is that most of the lots are 1ha in size and have a reasonable level of capital investment already (dwelling, sheds, walls, bores, etc), which puts the existing Rural Residential value roughly at They cant match this value from a land subdivision perspective.
+If the lots were 2ha, then the existing Rural Residential value would probably still be circa , but they could offer the landowners (say and for illustration) for their property based on \$1m / ha.